DanmealWork/danmealwork.github.io/showcase.md

 ---

-In this showcase, you'll find a collection of my endeavors, including:
+Click on the links below to explore a collection of my work:

 - [University Work](university work)
 - [OpenFOAM](openfoam)